-The TOE includes a Common Criteria mode (or "CC mode") that an administrator can invoke through the use of an MDM or through the installation and use of the administrative application, CCMode.apk.
+The TOE includes a Common Criteria mode (or "CC mode") that an administrator can invoke through the use of an MDM or through the installation and use of the administrative application, CCMode.apk (see the Guidance for instructions to obtain the application).
 The TOE must be configured as follows in order for an administrator to transition the TOE to CC mode.

-• Require a screen lock password (swipe, PIN, pattern, or facial recognition screen locks are not allowed).
+- Require a screen lock password (swipe, PIN, pattern, or facial recognition screen locks are not allowed).

 - The maximum password failure retry policy should be less than or equal to ten.

 - Device encryption must be enabled.

 - SDCard encryption must be enabled.

 - Revocation checking must be enabled.